Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 #### The anatomy of an HTML element

 {% caption XRay vision of HTML elements  %}
-{% asset_img html-element-anatomy.svg 500 280 Two detailed HTML elements %}
+{% asset_img html-element-anatomy.svg 500 280 "Two detailed HTML elements 'Two detailed HTML elements'" %}
 {% endcaption %}

 An HTML Element is a **group having a semantic value** (like heading, paragraph, list…)